PurpleTurtleCreative/website/wp-content/plugins/formidable/readme.txt

 See all <a href="https://zapier.com/apps/formidable/integrations">Formidable Zapier Integrations</a>.

 == Changelog ==
+= 6.1.2 =
+* New: The active filtered form type will be used when searching forms.
+Previously form searching would only check active forms.
+* Fix: It was not possible to scroll a Polylang translation page.
+* Fix: The page layout of the legacy views editor was broken.
+* Fix: The add new entry/import buttons would appear incorrectly when Pro wasn't installed.
+* Fix: Long button translations, like for German, would cause buttons in the header to overflow into multiple lines.
+* Fix: A CAPTCHA field in a form without any keys set would trigger an error when Pro wasn't installed.
+* Fix: Form blocks would break when using newer versions of the Gutenberg plugin.
+* Fix: Added additional validation to confirmation actions so empty redirect URLs and deleted page content will be handled more gracefully.
+* Fix: The submit button wouldn't properly reload as an Update button after submitting an entry, and following attempts to update the entry would result in an error message.

+= 6.1.1 =
+* Fix: Redirects weren't happening after submit in forms without the new Confirmation form actions.
+* Fix: The email message box was difficult to resize manually.
+* Fix: There was extra space showing on the edit style page.

+= 6.1 =
+* Security: Added a new global setting to use custom headers when retrieving IPs with submissions.
+This is disabled by default to avoid IP spoofing but required when using a reverse proxy as all IP addresses may appear identical.
+This setting is hidden when the GDPR IP option is enabled, but can still be enabled with a new frm_use_custom_header_ip filter using __return_true.
+* New: Full screen pages are now conditionally full screen based on the WordPress fullscreen mode user preference setting.
+* New: Success messages when updating an entry will now use the message from a confirmation action that triggers on entry updates.
+* Fix: Forms with redirect confirmation actions were redirecting when saving a draft entry.
+* Fix: An extra comma was causing the editor for views to break in PHP versions 7.2 and lower.
+* Fix: Formidable settings have been updated to avoid PHP 8.2 deprecation messages.
+* Fix: Label position styles were being applied to all fields in styler previews, not just fields with the default label position setting.
+* Fix: The sidebar has been moved back to below the entry details when printing an entry.
+* Fix: A 99 limit would always get applied when getting actions without a specified limit.
+Now the limit is based off of the action type.
+This fixes issues with Quiz outcomes not matching when beyond the 99 limit.

+= 6.0.1 =
+* Fix: Custom CSS was not properly migrating to global settings, appearing empty instead.

+= 6.0 =
+* New: Added a new style tab when editing a form that links to the visual styler.
+Now a form can be previewed with a style in real time without the need to update it.
+* New: Added additional logic to clean up invalid RGB color values in the styler.
+* New: Destructive actions, like deleting, now use red confirmation buttons on admin pages.
+* New: An exported form with no name will now export with key included in the file name instead of just exporting as -form.xml.
+* New: On submit behaviour including messages, redirect, and page content have been changed to a new Confirmation form action type, allowing them to work with conditional logic.
+* New: The styler will now show a pop up when exiting with unsaved changes.
+* New: Updated the UI to make it more modern and consistent between all the Formidable pages
+* Fix: Color pickers were not visibly resetting after a styler reset action.
+* Fix: Styler icon dropdowns were not visibly appearing as reset after resetting a style in older versions.
+* Fix: The success message would always show 1 form restored when undoing a delete action instead of the proper count.
+* Fix: A field dragged near the top or bottom of the field list wouldn't automatically cause the list to scroll.
+* Full screen pages no longer include the WordPress admin bar to prevent page scrolling issues when dragging.
+* Several style options have been reset and rename.
+These have no been added added to the dropdown for each style in the new list view of the visual styler.
+Custom CSS and Manage styles have been moved to Global Settings.
+The style name setting is now at the bottom of the General section in the edit page.
+* The frm_style_settings_top hook is no longer used.
+* Star rating fields are no longer blue in builder and entries list pages.
+* The Styling & Buttons category has been changed to a Buttons category.
+* Custom CSS is no longer merged on import.
+* The styler sample has been made more accessible.

+= 5.5.7 =
+* Security: Additional validation has been added when deleting entries on admin pages.
+* Fix: reCAPTCHA fields were including an additional = character in the HTML.
+This may have caused conflicts with other libraries.
+* Fix: Embed icons would not always prompt the embed modal when clicked in specific areas of the icon.
+* Fix: The document body would become scrollable unintentionally after some modals were closed.
+* Repeater forms have been added back to the list of export options when exporting in CSV format.

 = 5.5.6 =
 * Fix: Duplicating a form action without a rich text editor would trigger a JavaScript error after succeeding.
 * Fix: Submit button style rules were not applying when using the Twenty Twenty One theme.